Lokmanya Tilak Terminus–Gorakhpur Express

 Lokmanya Tilak Terminus- Gorakhpur Weekly Express is a weekly express train service of the Indian Railways, maintained by Central Railway connecting Lokmanya Tilak Terminus in Maharashtra and Gorakhpur Junction of Uttar Pradesh.
 It is currently being operated with 11081 and 11082 train numbers on weekly basis.

 History

-It was introduced in 2014's Railway Budget and began operation in 11 February 2015.
+It was introduced in 2014's Railway Budget and began operation on 11 February 2015.

 Timings

 11081 service starts from Lokmanya Tilak Terminus at 04:35 PM on Wednesdays and reaches Gorakhpur Junction at 02:00 AM on Fridays.

 11082 service starts from Gorakhpur Junction at 03:50 PM on Fridays and returns to Lokmanya Tilak Terminus at 11:45 PM on Saturdays.